 Hot weather can really do a number on your dog’s paws too.
-The rule of thumb is, if the sidewalk, or sand, or whatever is too hot for your bare feet, then it’s too hot for your dog’s feet.
-If they need a walk, try walking in the evening when it’s cooler or walk in the grass and carry your chi if you are walking on a hot surface.
+The rule of thumb is, that if the sidewalk, sand, or whatever is too hot for your bare feet, then it’s too hot for your dog’s feet.
+If they need a walk, try walking in the evening when it’s cooler, or walk in the grass and carry your chi if you are walking on a hot surface.
 Paw protection wax will keep your dog’s paws safe and healthy too.

 Have you ever had trouble with your chi’s feet?
 Leave a comment and let us know.